thedmdim/switchsearch/README.md

 - Explore Deep Web

 # Features
-- Built in Google, Yandex, Brave, Perplexity
+- Built in Google, Yandex, Brave, DuckDuckGo, Perplexity, ChatGPT, Wiby, Marginalia
-- Add any text search engine you like
+- Add any other search engine you'd like
 - Google and Yandex image search (right click a pic)